 Timely enrolment amendment

 Prior to Census each semester there is an administrative census date for timely amendments (refer to Fee dates) to your Course and Unit(s) of study.
 Changes made after the timely amendment date will incur a late enrolment penalty of $50 per form.
-Please ensure you are aware of all deadlines related to your studies in order to avoid academic and financial penalties.
 You may also be eligible for a refund if withdrawing on or before Census.

 Post census amendment